viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 ## How is WSL similar or different from traditional Linux? ##

-First of all, WSL **is not** Linux.
+First of all, **WSL is not Linux**.
 WSL is an infrastructure to run Linux kernels under Windows as lightweight virtual machines.
 As its name suggests, it is a subsystem.

 The Ubuntu distribution for WSL, for instance, is a real Ubuntu.
 You manage packages with `apt`, and `bash` is the shell interpreter.
 Everything works "normal".
-So normal, that you can install and run Docker (which uses container virtualization: namespaces, cgroups and chroot) in it.
-However, there are [ways to know you are in WSL](#how-to-know-if-running-under-wsl).
+So normal, that you can even install and run Docker (which uses container virtualization: namespaces, cgroups and chroot) in it.
+In a nutshell, **the distro is Linux**.
+However, there are [ways to know you are running under WSL](#how-to-know-if-running-under-wsl).

 As I said before, things are "normal".
 Even so, there are differences between a distro running under WSL and a traditional Linux.

 One important difference is: WSL distros do not run SystemD, so you cannot have standard Linux services.
 If you install, for example, Postgres or Docker, you cannot manage them through `systemctl` and they will not start automatically when you enter the distro.
-You have to use the `service` utility to start and stop services.
+You use the `service` utility to start and stop them.
 For the same reason, software update does not run automatically.
 Despite not having Linux services, one can use creativity and [start services when entering the WSL distro](#start-services-when-entering-the-distro).

 Additionaly, WSL distros do not clean the `/tmp` directory.
 So, be careful.
 There is no such thing as a fresh `/tmp` on each boot.
 Keep an eye on your disk space.